elm/projects/README.md

 Again, we can have speed statistics, so if some tests are super slow it is easy to discover and work on.

+## Bad-Type-Error-Message Hall of Fame

+It is known that type errors can come with quite confusing messages.
+This project is essentially an effort to create a big catalog of error messages such that we can:

+1. **Discover patterns.** Are there certain things that always turn out bad?
+Can we focus on them?
+Is there an easy fix?
+As things stand, we have no idea about this.
+2. **Evaluate fixes.** Even once we know a problem, it is quite hard to know if error messages approve across the board.
+Maybe we fixed the case we care about, but messed up a bunch of others!

+I am imagining a tool we can run with different versions of the compiler and see all the different error messages spit out side-by-side.
+This would be a huge help to every future person looking to improve error messages!

+## Better Type Error Messages

+I saw a demo of how to improve type errors in OCaml that I found quite compelling.
+The talk was called "Improving Type Error Messages in OCaml" and had great results ([paper](http://ocaml.org/meetings/ocaml/2014/ocaml2014_9.pdf), [slides](http://ocaml.org/meetings/ocaml/2014/chargueraud-slides.pdf), [video](https://www.youtube.com/watch?v=V_ipQZeBueg&list=UUP9g4dLR7xt6KzCYntNqYcw)).

+This was at ICFP 2014 in [the OCaml Workshop](http://ocaml.org/meetings/ocaml/2014/) which has a great focus on practical and useful topics.
+It is refreshing to see a room full of FP folks trying to solve real problems.

 ## In-browser REPL

 This connects back to the Elm Reactor navigation progress a bit, but it can be done totally independently as well.